ceramic-sf/quick-boi-source/bolq.md

 Human minds are [universal computers](#computers-can-simulate-a-human-brain) and we create knowledge.

-*Knoweldge creation is a form of computation.*
+*Knowledge creation is a form of computation.*

 ### We are at the beginning of scientific progress